ashleyjohnston13/TechnicalWriting/README.md

 This portfolio is designed to demonstrate that — through real examples, example scenarios, guides, and my overall approach to designing clear, dependable systems.

-Thanks again for taking the time to explore my work.
-I hope you enjoy your day.
+Thanks again for taking the time to explore my work!
+If you'd like to connect, you can reach me at **ashley@knoxvillemovement.com**.